WolframRavenwolf/AI-Hotkeys/README.md

   The Help window displays the current version number and a complete list of active hotkeys.
 You can easily copy this list to your clipboard using the provided button.

+  When the app starts, the Help window appears automatically for 5 seconds to remind you of the hotkeys.
+You can adjust the duration or disable it completely in the configuration file.

 - **Customization:** Fully customizable through simple edits to a plaintext INI configuration file, allowing you to adapt all tasks and instructions to your preferences or language.

   🇺🇸 **English** and 🇩🇪 **German** prompts and URLs are included by default.
 (If your Windows language is set to German, the German version will automatically load.)
 Users can customize and translate any content as needed, though this may be unnecessary due to AI's multilingual comprehension capabilities.